NanoComp/meep/doc/docs/Scheme_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

                  (component Hz) (center 0.1234 0))))
 ```

 Notice that we put our source at $(0.1234,0)$.
 The $x$ coordinate is random, to help ensure that the source will couple to an arbitrary mode, but the $y$ coordinate is 0.
-This means that we will only be looking at *P*-polarized *odd*-symmetry modes (recalling the pseudovector subtlety discussed above).
+This means that we will only be looking at $H_z$-polarized *odd*-symmetry modes (recalling the pseudovector subtlety discussed above).
 As usually, we will exploit this via:

 ```scm
 (set! symmetries (list (make mirror-sym (direction Y) (phase -1))))